About

-I’m a retired real estate valuer whose expertise is in real estate cycles.
-I began working in the Australian Taxation Office in Melbourne in 1971 and the Commonwealth Bank of Australia in 1989 before co-founding a private valuation practice in 1997 from which I retired in 2013.
+I worked with the Australian Taxation Office and the Commonwealth Bank of Australia before co-founding a Melbourne-based valuation practice in 1997.
+I was a director of the firm until I retired in 2013.

 INQUIRY

-I asked myself why federal Treasury and the Reserve Bank of Australia had done nothing to curb the real estate bubble that had spawned the bust, concluding that while they and the Australian Bureau of Statistics did have figures on the level of borrowing and debt, they had no time series data on Australia’s aggregate real estate sales.
+Asking myself why federal Treasury and the Reserve Bank of Australia had done nothing to curb the speculative real estate bubble that had spawned the bust, I concluded that while they and the Australian Bureau of Statistics had data on private borrowing levels, they had no data series on Australian real estate sale aggregates.

 This was confirmed years later in 1988 when I inquired with the Australian Bureau of Statistics, the Reserve Bank of Australia and federal Treasury.
-I was informed they didn’t collect real estate sales data from the Australian States and Territories to collate them for analysis into a national total.
-So, shortly afterwards I undertook the task under the aegis of the Land Values Research Group of which I became director following the death of the late great Allan Hutchinson.
+I was informed they didn’t collect and collate real estate sales data from the Australian States and Territories.
+Shortly thereafter, under the aegis of the Land Values Research Group of which I became director following the death of the late great Allan Hutchinson, I undertook the task.

 RESULTS

-After closely estimating the Australian real estate market back to 1972, I noted that real estate bubbles develop when total real estate sales rise beyond a certain ratio as against national GDP.
-I nominated a chart of Australia’s total real estate sales divided by GDP as the ‘Barometer of the Economy’, and consider it offers a valid scientific explanation – insofar as it enables prediction of economic recession.
-This suggests the real estate market leads and directs the economy.
+After assessing my best estimates of total Australian real estate market sales back to 1972, I saw that real estate bubbles appear to develop when total real estate sales rose beyond 19% as measured against GDP.
+I nominated this index as the ‘Barometer of the Economy’, finding it offered the ability to forecast economic recessions once the index fell back below the notional 19% ‘bubble line’.
+The barometer indicated the Australian real estate market to lead and direct the economy.

-The subsequent director of the Land Values Research Group, Dr Gavin Putland, improved the ‘Barometer’ by adding the annual rate of change and assessing it half-yearly, thereby creating the Kavanagh-Putland Index.
+Colleague and subsequent director of the Land Values Research Group, Dr Gavin Putland, added the annual rate of change in the index and created the Kavanagh-Putland Index.
+Recession was indicated within two years when the index declined by 25%.

 “WE’LL ALL BE ROONED”, SAID HANRAHAN: A JEREMIAD?

-Clearly, the study of economics is hamstrung by its failure to incorporate considerations of national real estate markets and the full quantum of land and natural resource rents (some 50% of the economy) into its analyses.
-It follows, therefore, that media commentary on business and economics remains superficial because, although some commentators have made the real estate connection they’ve been unable to develop it further, nor take it to its logical conclusion.
-Maybe they don’t want to sound like doomsayers?
+Clearly, the study of economics is hamstrung by its failure to incorporate considerations of national real estate markets and the sheer amount of land and natural resource rents (some 50% of the economy) into analyses.
+It follows, therefore, that media commentary on business and economics remains pretty superficial because, although some commentators have made the connection to national real estate events, they can’t appear to be seen as ‘doomsayers’.

-Although this blogsite was launched on 26 August 2009, I’ve included pieces sent to others, including politicians, earlier.
-To say they weren’t concerned about the ills of private rent-seeking is an understatement.
-Given that Australia once led the world in socioeconomic reform against rent-seeking, this is more than curious.
+Although I commenced my blog on 26 August 2009, I’ve included pieces sent earlier to others, including politicians.
+To say they weren’t concerned about the ills of rent-seeking is understatement.
+This becomes more than curious, given that Australia once led the world in socio-economic reform.

-You’ll find no terribly sophisticated ‘safety belt’ prose here – “On the one hand, on the other ….”.
+It’s pretty broad stuff: you’ll find no terribly sophisticated ‘safety belt’ prose here, i.e. “On the one hand it may be this, but on the other ….

 ________________